algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 #### Challenges
   - Ashley needs to be able to let her skies in outdoor lockers without the SportShield freezing.
   - She needs to be able to use it during the entire week without running out of battery.
-  - She needs to be notice if someone touch to her skies.
+  - She needs to be noticed if someone touches to her skies.

 <hr>